-As of September 30, 2017, our cash and cash equivalents were \$2.3 million.
-We believe that our existing cash and cash equivalents, together with the net proceeds of the private placement of securities under the Alpha Purchase Agreement, the Meitav Purchase Agreement, and the Sagi Purchase Agreement will enable us to fund our operating expenses and capital expenditure requirements into 2019.
+As of December 31, 2017, our cash and cash equivalents were \$5.1 million.
+On September 6, 2017, we entered into a securities purchase agreement, or the Alpha Purchase Agreement, with Alpha Capital Anstalt, or Alpha.
+On November 8, 2017, we entered into a securities purchase agreement, or the Meitav Purchase Agreement, with Meitav Dash Provident Funds and Pension Ltd., or Meitav Dash.
+On November 9, 2017, we entered into a securities purchase agreement, or the Sagi Purchase Agreement, with Ami Sagi.
+See "Item 10.C.
+Material Contracts" below for additional information.
+We believe that our existing cash and cash equivalents, together with the net proceeds of our 2018 Security Purchase Agreements will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements, and other collaborations, strategic alliances, and licensing arrangements, or a combination of these approaches.
-We will require additional capital to obtain FDA approval and commercialize any product that receives regulatory approval.
+We will require additional capital to obtain U.S. Food and Drug Administration, or FDA, approval and commercialize any product that receives regulatory approval.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.